Creating and Modifying Users

 Editing user credentials

 You may edit existing credentials by clicking the menu button (...) for the particular user you wish to edit and then selecting Edit credentials from the menu.
-You may change the username, home directory, user's permissions, and the nickname.
+You may change the username, home directory, user's permissions, email address, and the nickname.

 Setting user passwords